konan8205/note/memory/c-custom-memory-allocation-r3010.md

 ## Tips & Tricks

--Depending on the type of allocator, keep the number of individual allocations to a minimum to reduce the memory wasted by allocation headers.
+- Depending on the type of allocator, keep the number of individual allocations to a minimum to reduce the memory wasted by allocation headers.
--Prefer using *allocateArray()* to individual allocations when it makes sense.
+- Prefer using *allocateArray()* to individual allocations when it makes sense.
 Most allocators will use extra memory in each allocation to store *allocation headers* and arrays will only need single header.
 - Instead of making small size allocations from allocators with large amounts of memory available, allocate a single memory block capable of holding all the small allocations and create a new allocator to manage the memory block and make the small allocations from this block.

 ## Performance Comparison